Want to know something?

 4. What is the single most persuasive idea?

 You want to make it clear and most of all, applicable.

-Now you have you have a clearly marked destination, you can begin writing your sermon outline as the way of getting people there.
+Now you have a clearly marked destination, you can begin writing your sermon outline as a way of getting people there.

 Here’s a super effective sermon outline taken from module 1 of the Preaching Rocket training program: